oliverfischer83/dkp/README.md

 - rules (copy from Excel Sheet)
 - how to install and configure Addon RCLootCouncil using screenshots

+## Season management
+- button to add season and reloads data

 ## Raid Editor
 - status
   - started (log added same day or raid started manually)